 - 1. The contemplated development complies with all applicable state, local or federal laws, ordinances, standards and regulations. - 2.
-The development will limit the disturbance of natural features to the minimum necessary to allow a reasonable use of the land. - The development will not cause a public or private nuisance and will not have a detrimental effect on the public health, safety or welfare. - 3.
+The development will limit the disturbance of natural features to the minimum necessary to allow a reasonable use of the land. - 3.
 If the area plan requires an amendment to the Zoning Map, the proposed uses or other uses permitted under the proposed zoning will be compatible with the City's adopted plans and policies.